USS Seminole (AT-65): Sailing to the South Pacific

 On 4 June 1942, the fleet ocean tug got underway from Pearl Harbor for Midway Island.
 Arriving on 10 June 1942, she took the crippled minesweeper/fleet tug Vireo (AM-52) in tow and delivered her to Pearl Harbor for emergency repairs on 17 June 1942.
 Repairs and further channel escort duty followed; then, on 15 August 1942, she got underway to Fiji.

 Moving south and west, Seminole anchored in Suva Harbor, Fiji Islands on 26 August 1942; she continued on the next day to the Tonga Islands; anchored at Tongatapu on 29 August 1942; and commenced channel escort duty in Nukuʻalofa anchorage, Tongatapu.
 She continued her escort duties at Tongatapu until 8 October 1942.

 Battle action at Tulagi

 Seminole arrived off Tulagi on 18 October 1942, where she was assigned to ferry ammunition, gasoline, and troops.
-On the morning of 25 October 1942, Seminole and YP-284, a converted fishing vessel, were unloading aviation gasoline, howitzers, and U.S. Marines about three and one-half miles east of Lunga Point when three enemy destroyers, Akatsuki, Ikazuchi and Shiratsuyu appeared to the northwest.
+On the morning of 25 October 1942, Seminole and YP-284, a converted fishing vessel, were unloading aviation gasoline, howitzers, and U.S. Marines about three and one-half miles east of Lunga Point when three Japanese destroyers, Akatsuki, Ikazuchi and Shiratsuyu appeared to the northwest.
 The smaller vessels immediately got underway, heading eastward in hopes of avoiding the enemy fire.
-The enemy, after breaking contact with two American destroyers, changed course and pursued the slower Seminole and YP-284.
+The Japanese destroyers, after breaking contact with two American destroyers, changed course and pursued the slower Seminole and YP-284.
 The first shells to hit Seminole did so at about 1115, and were followed by two more hitting salvos.